Jean's Bible Study Topics of the New Testament

 Mat 16-25,26

-· (55j) Lose By Gaining (Key verse)
+(55j) Lose By Gaining (Key verse)

-· (55k) Paradox Ø Gain the world to lose your soul Ø he who saves his life shall lose it -- Whoever wants to hold on to this life in the flesh along with the worldly mindsets that accompany it, will lose everything, but whoever is willing to let it all go and adhere to another paradigm, one in which this life is temporary will find another world living in their own spirit.
-There is another life waiting for us just outside the door of our mortality that is better and permanent, where we find our true life in Christ that God had prepared us from the foundation of the world.
-It is buried just beneath the skin of our worldly experience; we don't have to dig far to find it.
+(55k) Paradox >> Gain the world to lose your soul >> He who saves his life shall lose it -- Whoever wants to hold onto this life in the flesh will lose everything, but whoever is willing to let go of this life and adhere to the kingdom of heaven, one in which the human soul living a temporal life will gain eternal life in paradise, will become kings and priests of the entire universe!
+There is another life waiting for us just beyond our mortality that is better and one that is permanent, where we find our true life hidden in Christ that God had prepared for us from all eternity.

 Mat 16-28

-· (26b) Consequences of sin Ø Death is hell -- It seems that people in hell will witness the return of Jesus Christ and the establishment of His kingdom on earth.
-Jn 17-37 says, "They shall look on him whom they pierced." and Rev 1-7 says, "Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail because of him.
+(26ba) Sin >> Consequences of sin >> Death is hell >> Rejecting Christ has the sentence of hell -- It seems that people residing in hell will be able to witness the return of Christ and the establishment of His thousand-year reign on earth.
+Zech 12-10 says, "They shall look on him whom they pierced."
+The actual people who killed Christ will see the return of Christ from their location in hell.
+Also, Rev 1-7 says, "Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail [mourn] because of him.
 Even so, Amen."
-Although they may have been already suffering some time in hell prior to this, they will not taste the full brunt of their anguish until they see what they have lost in the kingdom of God finally established on earth, when His chosen and faithful inhabit His glory and are cared for specifically by God.
+Those in hell will not taste the full brunt of their anguish until they see what they have lost when God establishes His kingdom on the earth.

-· (48n) Judgment Ø Jesus’ enemies are destroyed Ø Enemies of His glory
+(48n) Judgment >> Jesus’ enemies are destroyed >> Enemies of His glory

 See next page